omgnetwork/plasma-contracts/plasma_framework/docs/contracts/PaymentTransactionModel.md

      - Each `output` is a list of 2 elements: [`outputType`, `data`]
      - `output.outputType` must be an integer value with no leading zeros
      - See FungibleTokenOutputModel for deatils on `output.data` encoding.
-     - An `output` may not be null; A null output is one whose amount is zero

 ```js
 function decode(bytes _tx) internal pure